Secret Sphere: Vocalist change, Portrait of a Dying Heart, A Time Never Come re-recording, The Nature of Time (2012–2020)

 In 2012, the band began recording for their seventh album.
 However, part way through recording, vocalist and founding member Roberto Ramon Messina left the band due to differences in musical direction.
 Michele Luppi, former vocalist of the Italian progressive power metal band Vision Divine, was recruited as Roberto's replacement, and the album, entitled Portrait of a Dying Heart, was released in November of that year on Scarlet Records.
 Drummer Fredderico Pennazzato left shortly after; Marco Lazzarini was chosen as his replacement.

 Secret Sphere returned to the studio in 2015 to re-record their second album, A Time Never Come, in commemoration of the fifteenth anniversary of its release.
 A Time Never Come – 2015 edition was released by Scarlet Records in April 2015.

 The band signed a multi-album deal with Frontiers Records in April 2016.
 Later that year, Frontiers released the band's first official live recording, One Night in Tokyo, as a 2CD + DVD set.
 Following the release of One Night in Tokyo, guitarist Marco Pastorino left the band.
 The band's eighth album, The Nature of Time, was released in June 2017, with Lonobile as the sole guitarist.

-Messina returns, Lifeblood (2020–)
+Messina returns, Lifeblood and Blackened Heartbeat (2020–)

 Vocalist Michele Luppi, who joined the band in 2012, departed in 2020 in order to pursue his solo career.
 The remaining members of the band proceeded with the recording of a new album, Lifeblood, which was formally announced in January 2021 for a March 2021 release via Frontiers Records.
 Vocal duties on Lifeblood were handled by Roberto Ramon Messina, who returned to the band after an eight-year absence, uniting three members (Messina, Lonobile, and Buratto) who had performed on the bands' earliest albums.
 Lifeblood was widely praised by reviewers who noted the band's ability to combine the classic power metal sound of their early years with the melodic rock leanings of their later output.

 Recording sessions for a new album commenced in July 2022.
+It was later announced that their tenth album, Blackened Heartbeat, would be released in November 2023.